 One of the nice features provided by SaberCopy is that it can compare a project against connected players.
 This feature is optional and is configurable within the project.
-If so configured, the compare can occur when a player is first attached to a project, but more importantly as the final step after the copy process.
+If so configured, the compare can occur when a player is first attached to a project as well as the final step after the copy process.